Osomudeya/Devops-Projects-All/Project -2.md

 1. Now that we have PHP components installed.
 Next, I will configure Nginx to use them.
 2. Create the root web directory for your_domain as follows:sudo mkdir /var/www/projectLEMP
 3. Next, assign ownership of the directory with the $USER environment variable, which will reference your current system user: sudo chown -R $USER:$USER /var/www/projectLEMP
 4. Then, open a new configuration file in Nginx’s sites-available directory using your preferred command-line editor.
-Here, we’ll use nano: sudo nano /etc/nginx/sites-available/projectLEMP
+Here, we’ll use vi: sudo vi /etc/nginx/sites-available/projectLEMP
 5. This will create a new blank file.
 Paste in the following bare-bones configuration:

+   server {
+   listen 80;
+   server_name projectLEMP www.projectLEMP;
+   root /var/www/projectLEMP;

+   index index.html index.htm index.php;

+   location / {
+   try_files $uri $uri/ =404;
+   }

+   location ~ \.php$ {
+   include snippets/fastcgi-php.conf;
+   fastcgi_pass unix:/var/run/php/php8.1-fpm.sock;
+   }

+   location ~ /\.ht {
+   deny all;
+   }
+   }

 6. In the nano editor, enter CTRL+X to exit and Y to confirm.
 7. Activate the configuration by linking to the config file from Nginx’s sites-enabled directory, run: sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/
 8. Test your configuration for syntax errors by typing: sudo nginx -t